TehMuffinMoo/ibPS/docs/CSP/Authentication/API/Switch-B1ConnectionProfile.md

 # Switch-B1ConnectionProfile

 ## SYNOPSIS
-This function is used to switch between saved Infoblox Portalconnection profiles.
+This function is used to switch between saved Infoblox Cloud connection profiles.

 ## SYNTAX